UrielKAlistair/MessMenuBot/README.md

 I learnt that any data that was needed across server responses deserves a dedicated storage.
 I used a text file to store the variable I wanted.

 In the end, I had to settle for this ping based solution.
 It's rather optimal, dare I say.
 The only issue is the external reliance on pings.

+main.py has the core server hosting code. send_msg.py defines a function to send a request to WhatsApp's api.